 - Project Data Initiative: CEIC will soon offer a library of standardized information on individual DOE project awardees to facilitate access to the DOE portfolio of investable clean energy opportunities.

 - Innovation Interface (I2): I2 seminars are a forum for information exchange between investors and DOE program managers.

-- Technical Assistance: The center will share research and analysis produced by DOE and its 17 national laboratories on relevant developments in clean energy technology.
-Furthermore, the center will offer a mechanism for identifying the need for new technology analysis from DOE.
+- Technical Assistance: CEIC produces original reports, and shares research and analysis produced by DOE and its National Laboratories on relevant developments in energy technology.